The Subscapularis Muscle

 The Anatomy of the Subscapularis Muscle

-The subscapularis muscle is the strongest and largest of the rotator cuff muscles, playing a vital role in shoulder movement and maintaining shoulder joint stability.
+The subscapularis muscle is the largest and strongest muscle of the rotator cuff, playing a vital role in shoulder movement and maintaining shoulder joint stability.
 It can be found at the front of the shoulder blade, originating at the medial and lower two-thirds of the groove on the lateral border.
-The muscle transitions to a tendon, which attaches to the upper arm bone, with some fibers extending to the bicipital groove and greater tubercle.
+The triangular muscle transitions to a tendon, which attaches to the upper arm bone, with some fibers extending to the bicipital groove and greater tubercle.

 A bursa, or a small sac of fluid, cushions the subscapularis muscle from the surrounding bones.
 Other rotator cuff muscles like supraspinatus, infraspinatus, and teres minor insert into the greater tubercle.
 When the subscapularis muscle contracts, it causes internal or medial rotation of the upper arm bone, a unique function that only it possesses among the rotator cuff muscles.
 In certain positions, this muscle also helps with adduction and extension functions while preventing anterior displacement of the humerus.